pwhittlesea/pwhittlesea.github.com/content/posts/2024-10-21-new-zealand-5/index.md

 Our time with _Shadowfax_ &mdash; our coach &mdash; was limited, and before long we would be waving goodbye to him.
 But that time had not yet come, and we all climbed back aboard for a full day of looking at things (maybe pointing at things too).

-Wellington is a pretty large city which is heavily populated, and I don't remember any high-rise blocks of flats in LoTR, so I was wondering where on earth the film locations would be.
+Wellington is a pretty large city which is heavily populated, and I don't remember any high-rise blocks of flats in {{< term "LoTR" >}}, so I was wondering where on earth the film locations would be.

-*[LoTR]: Lord of the Rings

 Mount Victoria sits in the middle of the city, and that was our destination.
 _Shadowfax_ expertly navigated the winding roads leading up the mountain.